constral/MC14500-Breadboard-Computer/README.md

 ## Challenges & Lessons Learned
 * ESD damage caused loss of an address line.
 Fortunately I was able to fix it by simply connecting an otherwise unused spare line.
 * I might've bought a counterfeit MC14500 since, for certain instructions and pins, it was not behaving as intended:
-	- the data pin requires around 40mA for a HIGH input, but the 74hc40-51 demultiplexers give around 10mA for a HIGH input.
+	- The data pin requires around 40mA for a HIGH input, but the 74hc40-51 demultiplexers give around 10mA for a HIGH input.
 10mA is, however, enough to turn on a 2N2222 NPN transistor, which in turn forwards a strong enough current from the power rails if it receives the 10mA.
-	- the data pin also has problems with outputting things.
+	- The data pin also has problems with outputting things.
 Store instructions seem to behave semi-randomly, sometimes they output the correct value, sometimes they don't.
 By hardcoding an XOR circuit to filter the problematic instructions, they now function as expected.

 ### Potential Future Improvements
-Replace damaged components.
+* Replace damaged components.
-Explore faster clock speeds.
+* Explore faster clock speeds.
-Add better display for debugging (7-segment display or serial monitor).
+* Add better display for debugging (7-segment display or serial monitor).

 ### Acknowledgements
 David from Usagi Electric for inspiring me to do this project and for designing his implementation of the Minimal ICU Unit.